a529987659852/openwb2mqtt/README.md

 # Additional Information: Mosquitto Configuration in an Internal Network

-If you're in an internal network, for example your home network, you can simply subscribe the openWB mosquitto server with the mosquitto server you're using with home assistant.
-No bridge is required.
-Instead, add the following to the configuration (for example in /etc/mosquitto/conf.d/openwb.conf):
+If you're in an internal network, for example your home network, you can simply subscribe to the internal openWB mosquitto server with the mosquitto server you're using with home assistant.
+No bridge in openWB (Settings -> System -> MQTT Bridge) is required.
+Instead, create a bridge from the MQTT server your Home Assistant is connected to to the internal MQTT server in the openBW using the following to the configuration (for example in /etc/mosquitto/conf.d/openwb.conf).

+*Alternatively, you can also use the internal MQTT server in openWB as primary MQTT server in your network and connect Home Assistant to this MQTT server.*

 ```
 #